Being a mom of 3 boys can be a lot of work, but there are significant perks to this mom-job!

 Siblings fight.
 A lot.
 One of my boys knows which buttons to push on the other two, and he pushes them All The Time.
 You are going to need patience of the strongest variety!

 I’m not gonna lie.
-You’re going to need grit to raise those 3 boys of yours.
-As males tend to be less chatty, you’ll need the perseverance to get to know your boys.
+You’re going to need grit to be a mom of 3 boys.
+You’ll need the perseverance to get to know your boys.
 You can’t become offended when they won’t share their problems – you will need to find ways to climb over those walls and get into their hearts.

 Above all, your best teammate in this journey of raising 3 boys is God.
 He is the one who can fill you with strength on the hardest, messiest, noisiest days.